ASHA and the Pan American Health Organization

 One of the strategic objectives under ASHA's Strategic Pathway to Excellence is to enhance international engagement by collaborating with other organizations.
 In 2013, ASHA and the

-In 2016, the ASHA-PAHO collaboration has added three new countries: Paraguay, Cuba and Ecuador.
+- In 2016, the ASHA-PAHO collaboration added a new country,

 The 67th World Health Assembly (May 2014) adopted a resolution endorsing the

 WHO Global Disability Action Plan 2014–2021: Better Health for All People with Disability.
 Shortly thereafter, the 53rd PAHO Directing Council (October 2014) adopted a resolution endorsing the Regional Disability and Rehabilitation Action Plan (Pan American Health Organization, 2014).
 Both action plans are mutually aligned and provide a road map enabling WHO member countries and international partners to work together to improve the health and human rights of the one billion people around the world with long-term and functional disabilities.